 ABA involves a structured environment, predictable routines, individualized treatment, transition and aftercare planning, and significant family involvement.
 ABA attempts to increase skills related to behavioral deficits and reduce behavioral excesses including eliminating barriers to learning.
 Behavioral deficits may occur in the areas of communication, social and adaptive skills, but are possible in other areas as well.
-Examples of deficits may include: a lack of expressive language, inability to request items or actions, limited eye contact with others and inability to engage in age-appropriate self-help skills such as tooth brushing or dressing.
-Examples of behavioral excesses may include, but are not limited to physical aggression, property destruction, elopement, self-stimulatory behavior, self-injurious behavior and vocal stereotypy.
+Examples of deficits may include: a lack of expressive language, inability to request items or actions, limited eye contact with others, and inability to engage in age-appropriate self-help skills such as tooth brushing or dressing.
+Examples of behavioral excesses may include, but are not limited to: physical aggression, property destruction, elopement, self-stimulatory behavior, self-injurious behavior, and vocal stereotypy.

 During initial assessment, target symptoms are identified.
-A treatment plan is developed that identifies the core deficits and if aberrant activities are present, would include designated interventions intended to address these deficits and behaviors and achieve individualized goals.
-Prior approval is required for ABA and related services according to the benefit provisions listed in the Service Benefit Plan brochure.
-Treatment plans and relevant medical records, including assessments and evaluations are reviewed for medical necessity (defined below) at least twice annually to allow re-assessment and to document treatment progress.
+A treatment plan is developed that identifies the core deficits and aberrant behaviors, and includes designated interventions intended to address these deficits and behaviors and achieve individualized goals.
+Treatment plans are usually reviewed for medical necessity (defined below) twice annually (frequency dependent upon the controlling state mandate) to allow re-assessment and to document treatment progress

 A Functional Behavioral Assessment (FBA) may also be a part of any assessment.
-An FBA consists of:
+A FBA consists of

-- Description of the problem (topography, onset/offset, cycle, intensity, severity) - b.
-History of the problem (long-term and recent) - c.
+- a.
+Description of the problematic behavior (topography, onset/offset, cycle, intensity, severity) - b.
+History of the problematic behavior (long-term and recent) - c.
 Antecedent analysis (setting, people, time of day, events) - d.
 Consequence analysis - e.
-Impression and analysis of the function of the problem
+Impression and analysis of the function of the problematic behavior

 Requests for telehealth/telemedicine ABA services will be reviewed in accordance with current controlling health plan guidelines.
 Unless superseded by health plan guidelines, New Directions considers telehealth for direct ABA services (e.g., 97152, 97153, 97154, 0373t) to be experimental/investigational.
-Telehealth/telemedicine for parent education (e.g., 97156 and 97157) and direct supervision activities (e.g., 97155, 97158), and some assessment activities (97151) can be covered if allowed as an eligible telehealth/telemedicine service under the member benefit plan.
+Telehealth/telemedicine for parent education (e.g., 97156 and 97157) and direct supervision activities (e.g., 97155, 97158) can be covered if allowed as an eligible telehealth/telemedicine service under the member benefit plan.
 When possible, it is recommended that telehealth/telemedicine service delivery be combined with face-to-face service delivery of direct supervision activities.

-MEDICAL NECESSITY
+MEDICAL NECESSITY: